Resident Training Program - Internal Medicine Residency

 Here are some highlights of our clinical curriculum and structure:

-- Call on all services at all sites - including floor teams and ICU's at all sites - is every fourth night.
+- Call on all services at all sites - including floor teams and ICU's is every fourth day.

-- We track resident duty hours through a self-reporting method to ensure compliance with all RRC Duty Hour Requirements.
+- We track resident work hours through a self-reporting method to ensure compliance with all ACGME Duty Hour Requirements.

-- Interns are strictly capped at 5 admissions per long call or night float shift with upper level residents capped at 10 supervisory admissions.
+- Interns are strictly capped at 5 admissions with upper-level residents capped at 10 supervisory admissions.

 - Interdisciplinary teams and discharge planners facilitate patient care.
 Broad ancillary services at all sites make patient care efficient and effective.